Teradata/product-help/IMC/Consumption-Dashboard/Customer-Data-Space.md

 ### Terabytes Consumed

-Review the total amount of storage consumed.
+Review the total amount of backup storage consumed.
 It's updated weekly.

 Select
 ![cov-icn-export.png](cov-icn-export.png) to export the data in .csv format.